Norethisterone

 Usage & Dosage

-Period postponement: 5 mg three times daily, starting 3-4 days before expected period; continue for up to 14 days.
+For period delay: 5 mg three times daily, starting three days before the expected period and continuing for no longer than 10 to 14 days.

 Side Effects